← Back to Terminal

 3. Organic demand absorption: AI revenue growing fast enough that the installed base becomes sufficient — hyperscalers choose to slow capex because existing capacity meets demand.
 This is the Scenario A hope, but even A×High never breaks even.

-trillion building fiber capacity, each afraid of being left behind.
+The fiber optic precedent is instructive.
+From 1997-2001, telecom companies collectively invested ~$2 trillion building fiber capacity, each afraid of being left behind.
 The bust forced rationalization — bankruptcies, asset sales at pennies on the dollar, and eventually the surviving companies operated profitably on the overbuild.
 The key question for AI: does demand materialize fast enough that hyperscalers can choose to slow down (path 3), or does the cycle end with a bust that forces them to (path 2)?

 Key Insight: Intensity Dominates Breakeven